satorusasozaki/TipIt/README.md

 let bill = record.bill
 ```

+After making an instance of BillRecords a public property of UserManager,
-billRecords[0] returns billRecord object and then, client class can get values with billRecord.bill but not billRecord[UserManager.billKey].
+`billRecords[index]` became able to return `BillRecord` object and then, client class can now get values by `billRecord.bill` without caring about the keys like `billRecord[UserManager.billKey]` as it used to be before.
 I give a least privilege to a client class of UserManger and the client class would never fail to get values from billRecord.

 ## License